gpasillas01/Personal-Website/CyberSec-Projects--main/README.md

 # Cyber Security-Projects-
-Repository showcasing my cybersecurity projects and assignments.
-Includes several folders with detailed documentation on .....
-Demonstrates proficiency in cybersecurity tools and methods.
+This repository showcases my cybersecurity projects.
+It includes several folders with detailed documentation and demonstrates proficiency in cybersecurity tools and methods, emphasizing practical applications and comprehensive analyses.